Frequently Asked Questions About NCCIH Initiation Visits

 The monitor will provide a verbal summary of the discussions and findings at the conclusion of the site visit.

 In addition, the monitor will prepare a written report using an NCCIH-approved template specific for an initiation visit.
 The written report will describe the topics discussed, items reviewed, monitoring findings, and any Action Items for the site.
-The monitor will distribute the written report to the PI and to NCCIH approximately 2 weeks following the site visit.
+The monitor will distribute the final report, reviewed by NCCIH, to the PI and relevant site staff 2 to 3 weeks after the visit.

 Will any followup be required after the initiation visit?